 The schools below may not offer all types of communication arts degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Liberty University is a great decision for students interested in a degree in communications.
-Liberty University is a very large private not-for-profit university located in the city of Lynchburg.
-A Best Colleges rank of #352 out of 2,217 colleges nationwide means Liberty University is a great university overall.
+Liberty University is a great decision for students pursuing a degree in communications.
+Liberty University is a fairly large private not-for-profit university located in the small city of Lynchburg.
+A Best Colleges rank of #352 out of 2,217 schools nationwide means Liberty University is a great university overall.

-There were roughly 22 communications students who graduated with this degree at Roanoke in the most recent data year.
+There were approximately 33 communications students who graduated with this degree at Roanoke in the most recent data year.

-There were about 41 communications students who graduated with this degree at Randolph - Macon in the most recent year we have data available.
+There were roughly 35 communications students who graduated with this degree at Randolph - Macon in the most recent year we have data available.

-Any student who is interested in communications has to check out Marymount University.
+Every student pursuing a degree in communications has to check out Marymount University.
 Marymount is a small private not-for-profit university located in the midsize city of Arlington.
 A Best Colleges rank of #574 out of 2,217 schools nationwide means Marymount is a great university overall.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.